oeb25/msc-thesis/Mist/Case study – Reverse sort.md

 By separating the implementation of the specification, we get to express the function contract in the most natural and efficient way, while deferring the proof burden to a distinct step.
 Thus, callers of the function will completely ignore the proof the function, and trust the function specification.

 The remaining two functions allow us to relate the elements of reversed lists.
 The first, `pure ghost fn same_elements`, is a property, similarly to `reversed`, checking that two lists contain the same elements, by converting them to `MultiSet`'s.
 The second, `ghost fn lemma_reverse_same_elements`, is a lemma, which checks that a reversed list, contains the same elements as the original.
-For this lemma, an empty `proof {}` body is given, letting the verifier proof this automatically.
+For this lemma, an empty `proof {}` body is given, letting the verifier prove this automatically.

 ![[Figure – Reverse sort visualisation]]